shom254/dissertation-mgmt-system/README.md

 ### Running client as development server

-The vue app can also be run from its normal development mode in `client` by Vite, at port `5173`.
+The vue app can also be run from its normal development mode in `client` by Vite, at `localhost:5173`.

 ```bash
 #1 go to client and install dependencies